In the treatment of

-When the tonometry measurement is above target pressure, your doctor will consider making changes to your treatment, such as starting medicine or changing your medicine, or talking with you about options for surgery.
+When the tonometry measurement is above target pressure, your doctor will consider making changes to your treatment, such as starting medicine, changing your medicine, or talking with you about options for surgery.

 ByHealthwise Staff Primary Medical ReviewerAdam Husney, MD - Family Medicine E. Gregory Thompson, MD - Internal Medicine Specialist Medical ReviewerChristopher J. Rudnisky, MD, MPH, FRCSC - Ophthalmology